2.1 Sources and triggers for investigations

 The regulatory agenda is often set, adjusted or inflamed by the political climate, such that external regulatory or criminal investigations would not commence but for political pressure or the sudden availability of funding.
 The political agenda itself may change overnight in the face of public or media pressure.

 Take, for example, UK parliamentary politics in the wake of the LIBOR regulatory settlements in the summer of 2012.
-Prior to the announcements in the summer of 2012, the former Director of the SFO, Richard Alderman, had declined to commence an investigation into LIBOR manipulation citing insufficient resources to pursue the matter following budget cuts and a concern that the SFO might duplicate efforts by the FSA and Office of Fair Trading, which he considered better placed to determine the issues.
+Prior to the announcements that summer, the former Director of the SFO, Richard Alderman, had declined to commence an investigation into LIBOR manipulation citing insufficient resources to pursue the matter following budget cuts and a concern that the SFO might duplicate efforts by the Financial Services Authority and the Office of Fair Trading, which he considered better placed to determine the issues.
 He stepped down in April 2012 and the issue came to the public’s attention in June 2012 when the first regulatory settlements were announced.

 There followed a period of intense criticism in the media, growing public outcry and then questions in the House of Commons in late June 2012 as to why the SFO was not investigating the issues.
 Shortly after the Prime Minister’s appearance in the House of Commons to answer questions on the issue, the Chancellor of the Exchequer announced that emergency funding was being made available, and on 6 July 2012 the SFO announced it was commencing an investigation.
 While the banks in question had either resolved matters with their regulatory bodies or were in the process of doing so, they then faced parallel investigations into the same matters (but on a different, criminal footing concerning the conduct of individuals as opposed to the regulatory breaches by the corporations).
 Formal requests for witness evidence were served in the weeks and months following.
 Prosecutions of individuals followed in 2015 and 2016 and continue in the United Kingdom and United States.